yosukeyung/Veriface/README.md

 * **Real-Time Processing:** Instantly detects faces via Webcam.
 * **Automated Export:** Attendance logs are automatically saved to `.csv` (Excel).
 * **Portable Model:** Uses a serialized `.pkl` file for easy deployment on local machines.

+## 🤝 My Role & Contributions
+In this group project, my primary responsibility was leading the **Modeling and Evaluation** phases.
+My specific contributions include:
+- **Deep Learning Modeling:** Designing and implementing the InsightFace architecture to accurately extract facial features and generate stable face embeddings.
+- **System Evaluation:** Testing the recognition accuracy against various environmental factors (e.g., lighting changes) and tuning the cosine distance thresholds to minimize false positives.
+- **Model Serialization:** Packaging the trained face encodings into a `.pkl` file to bridge the gap between cloud-based training and local real-time inference.

 ## 🛠️ Tech Stack
 * **Language:** Python